17 Best Things To Do in Florence

 Considered one of the best museums in Florence andthe world, the impressive Uffizi Gallery houses a huge collection of works of art, 1,500 in total, spanning the history of classical art from Greece to the 18th century.

-A good way to organise your visit to the Uffizi Gallery is to book a guided tour or at least a fast-track ticket to the Uffizi Gallery to save you from the endless queues at the entrance of the most visited museum in Florence.
-There are different prices available for the Uffizi Gallery; check them out so you can adapt your budget and not miss out on this gem of a museum.
+A good way to organise your visit to the Uffizi Gallery is to book a guided tour or at least a fast-track ticket to the Uffizi Gallery to avoid the endless queues at the entrance of the most visited museum in Florence.
+There are different prices available for the Uffizi Gallery; check them out so you can adapt your budget and not miss out on this jewel of a museum.
+Here are some options:

 3. Enter the Duomo of Florence